open lot examples

 Manure Land Application

-Iowa law requires that all manure from an animal feeding operation be properly disposed so that it does not cause surface or groundwater pollution.
+Iowa law requires that all manure from an animal feeding operation be properly disposed of so that it does not cause surface or groundwater pollution.
 Animal feeding operations include open feedlots and confinement feeding operations.
 All sizes of animal feeding operations must meet this requirement.
 These rules also apply to manure that is produced outside of Iowa, but land applied in Iowa.
 Open lot dry manure and liquid effluent may be land applied in the winter months on snow covered or frozen ground, but the application must still not result in a water quality violation.
 Extra precautions such as plugging drainage tile intakes or increasing buffer distances to water, should be taken to ensure any runoff that occurs during snowmelt events or spring thaw conditions does not cause a water quality violation.
 The Manure Application Webpage contains the requirements for land application of manure.

 Separation Distances